Snow Storage Site

 |Tandem axle truck with trailer or single axle truck bigger than 1 ton with trailer||$10||

 Users of the Snow Storage Site have two options to pay for their site usage:

 - Prepayment of site access fees – Users prepay their account and receive a monthly statement showing the balance of funds on the account.
-Prepayments will only be accepted via telephone, using a credit card, by calling 306-777-7125.
+Prepayments will only be accepted via telephone, using a credit card, by calling 306-777-7227.
 Once funds have been depleted, the associated RFID tag(s) are deactivated until additional funds have been placed on the account.
-Re-activation takes two business days and users will be denied access to the Snow Storage Site during that time.
+Re-activation takes two business days and users will be denied access to the Snow Storage Site during that re-activation time.

-Customers are responsible for tracking use-limits and account balances, and it’s important to keep drivers well-informed about the total uses left after each dump.
+Customers are responsible for tracking use-limits and account balances and it’s important to keep drivers well-informed about the total uses left after each dump.
 As the end of the season approaches, it’s important to consider adding funds to your account well-in advance to ensure you are not denied entry to the Site.
 In most cases, additional use-limits can be topped up on the previous RFID tag.

 There are no registration or payment facilities at the Snow Storage Site.
 Access to the site will not be allowed without an active RFID tag.
 It may take up to 10 business days to process your application and issue your RFID tags.

 Clean Property Bylaw